Girl Scouts Space Sciences Badge Resources

 The Astronomical Society of the Pacific is offering workshops aimed at doing great outreach with girls.
 To find out more or to schedule a free workshop for amateur astronomers, contact Theresa Summer.

 If you are a Girl Scout Volunteer looking for astronomers, find your local club here.

-Upcoming workshops and presentations - join us!
+Upcoming online workshops - join us!

 September 14 - October 2, webinars on Wednesdays at 6pm PT/9pm ET